karayabin/universe-snapshot/universe/Ling/Light_AjaxFileUploadManager/doc/api/Ling/Light_AjaxFileUploadManager/Service/LightAjaxFileUploadManagerService/executeAction.md

-LightAjaxFileUploadManagerService::executeAction — if the path is the chosen one (isReturnedPath=true), or null otherwise.
+LightAjaxFileUploadManagerService::executeAction — depending on the configuration of the given action.